BeloveO/alx-low_level_programming/0x00-hello_world/README.md

-“5-printf.c- Using printf in execution of c file” “6-size.c- gets sizes of various types on the computer it is compiled” “100-intel- generates intel syntax of a C code and saves it in an output file”
+“5-printf.c- Using printf in execution of c file” “6-size.c- gets sizes of various types on the computer it is compiled” “100-intel- generates intel syntax of a C code and saves it in an output file” “101-quote.c- writes code to standard error without using printf or puts”